abrifuh6/ecs-rentzone/README.md

-# ecs-rentzone
+# ECS car rental deployment
-Car rental app deployed on ECS
+Car rental app deployed on ECS using github actions for our CI/CD